Orlando Arcia Player Props: Braves vs. Rockies

 - The 7.5 strikeouts per nine innings put together by the Rockies pitching staff ranks last in MLB.

-- The Rockies have the 29th-ranked team ERA among all league pitching staffs (5.23).
+- The Rockies' 5.31 team ERA ranks 29th across all league pitching staffs.

-- Rockies pitchers combine to surrender the fifth-most home runs in baseball (94 total, 1.3 per game).
+- Rockies pitchers combine to give up the fourth-most home runs in baseball (98 total, 1.3 per game).

-- Seabold makes the start for the Rockies, his ninth of the season.
-He is 1-2 with a 4.70 ERA and 42 strikeouts in 53 2/3 innings pitched.
+- Anderson (0-0 with a 2.72 ERA and 25 strikeouts in 36 1/3 innings pitched) gets the start for the Rockies, his seventh of the season.

-- In his most recent outing on Monday against the Boston Red Sox, the righty tossed six innings, giving up one earned run while surrendering six hits.
+- In his most recent outing on Tuesday against the Boston Red Sox, the righty tossed 4 1/3 innings, giving up three earned runs while surrendering five hits.

-- The 27-year-old has amassed an ERA of 4.70, with 7 strikeouts per nine innings, in 15 games this season.
-Opponents are hitting .265 against him.
+- The 35-year-old has put up an ERA of 2.72, with 6.2 strikeouts per nine innings, in eight games this season.
+Opposing hitters have a .227 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.